Are business expenses taxed?

 - Sight tests

 How a prepaid card can help

 Regardless as to the size of your firm, you will want to ensure that expenses accounting is streamlined and efficient.
-A prepaid card can offer significant advantages in this regard.
+A prepaid company card can offer significant advantages in this regard.
 Cash advances and petty cash can be challenging to manage.
-These traditional approaches are time-consuming, requiring staff to keep track of receipts and petty cash is inappropriate for all but the smallest out of pocket expenses.
+These traditional approaches are time-consuming, resulting in long expense reporting processes and requires staff to keep track of receipts and petty cash.

 No more surprises